ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 ### List/Clear H2 Sessions

-If you are debugging locally with and your app is using an H2 database.
+If you are debugging locally and your app is using an H2 database.
 You can use this script to clear sessions as needed.

-**Create these files:**
+Create these files:

 ```